rapidDevGroup/autoCMS/README.md

 # autoCMS
-Automagically create a CMS with class names and data attributes or based solely on html tags such as paragraph, headers, spans and more.
+Automagically create a CMS with class names and data attributes.

-## Goal
-The goal of this repository is to make a content management system that automatically scans HTML files, creates json data files, and then allows you to simply edit the text of your site through an admin without the need to know code.
-Future goal would be to add data files to a document database like couchDB.

 ### Steps
 1. Create an HTML site and add the class "auto-edit" to heading tags, paragraph tags, span tags, or simply the whole div block.
-2. Copy the .htaccess and index.php files into an admin folder.
+2. Copy the src folder into an /admin/ off the root of your site
 3. Visit http://yoursite/admin/
 4. It will ask you to create a password, then scan your html files and ask you which ones to add to the CMS.
 5. autoCMS will rename files to .php (scan for links and rename those as well) and add the appropriate php tags.